QuantConnect/Documentation/01-Key-Concepts/04-supported-libraries.rst

 Introduction
 ============

 QuantConnect supports using dozens of open source packages in your algorithms.
 These packages are reviewed by our security team, and when approved, can be used in backtesting and live trading.
-To use these packages in your algorithm, you will need to add the relevant import statement at the top of your code file.
+To use these packages in your algorithm, you will need to add the relevant ``import`` statement (Python) or ``using`` statement (C#) at the top of your code file.

 |